skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 - You should consider the accessibility of your application.
 - Follow the provided design layout closely, although design implementation is not a key evaluation aspect.
 - Ensure your tool meets the described functionality and interaction requirements.
-- Focus on creating a user-friendly and responsive interface.
+- Focus on creating a user-friendly interface.